Martix2222/GamePico/README.md

 # About this project
 This is a complete overhaul of a project I started in my free time.
+This means that I have large parts of the code already written, but I decided to completely restructure the code by starting over in order to make it much more expandable.
 My goal is to make a toolset that allows for creating games and other GUI applications for Raspberry Pi Pico equipped with a display.

 ## Features